 Chamomile oil has been used for years to treat sleeplessness in grownups.
 It can have the same effects on infants.

 When the cold seasons kick in, the risk of babies suffering from colds, chest tightness, and flu becomes high.
-As a parent, you know how a cold can take a toll on your baby’s comfort and joy.
+As a parent, you know how the cold can take a toll on your baby’s comfort and joy.

 Infants become easily irritable and restless especially because of the discomfort brought by congested nasal passages.
 Breathing naturally through the nose becomes hard, which affects their sleep and eating routine.